case-when-co/anonymize-csv/README.md

 # Anonymize CSV

-Reads an input CSV file, anonymizes any specified fields with an MD5 hash, and writes the result to an output CSV file.
+Reads an input CSV file, anonymizes one or more specified fields with an MD5 hash, and writes the result to an output CSV file.

 #### Example: